jinpark1/nft-smart-contract-goerli/README.md

 Finally, the contract includes the totalSupply function to get the current total number of tokens minted.

-## Here is a quick security audit of our smart contract
+## Security audit of our smart contract

 1. No critical vulnerabilities were identified in this smart contract.
 However, as a best practice, it is always recommended to perform a thorough code review and testing to identify and mitigate any possible security threats.